Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: SENSOR CHARACTERIZATION

 \subsubsection{Force Sensitivity}

-We evaluate the force sensitivity of our different sensor gels, without durability testing, by loading them up to 40 N on a 4 mm spherical tip indenter at a rate of 2e$^{-6}$ m/s.
+We evaluate the force sensitivity of our different sensor gels by loading them up to 40 N on a 4 mm spherical tip indenter at a rate of 2e$^{-6}$ m/s.
 We use the same setup used for cyclic compression (Fig. \ref{fig:resilience_tests}A).
-We restrict the maximum load to 40 N due to hardware limitations, although this range is sufficient for distinguishing silicone and polyurethane performance.
+We restrict the maximum load to 40 N due to hardware limitations, although this range is sufficient for distinguishing sensor performance.
 During a single loading and unloading, we record 320x240 RGB frames at 30 frames per second with the DIGIT sensor and normal forces with a force torque sensor (ATI Axia80-M8).
 We then calculate the $MAE$ of each frame with respect to the first frame to quantify how much the captured image changes with loading.